CBSkarmory/AWGW/README.md

 # Coming Soon:

  - descriptions for new (custom added) units: I mean, you can kinda guess what they do at the moment, but I will release this.
-If you want to know exactly, you can read the Javadoc.
+If you want to know exactly, you can read the source (documentation inside). `src/main/java/cbskarmory/units/`, and the .properties files in `src/main/resources/resources/` will be very helpful.

  - cities changing color when captured: This will be implemented when I get around to stitching together the background on the fly, or implementing an alternative rendering method.